openfaas/docs/docs/openfaas-pro/dashboard.md

       --from-file=aes-key=./aes_key
     ```

+3. Create a Kubernetes secret for the OAuth client secret

+    This step can be skipped if the issuer used for the dashboard does not need a client secret.
+Retrieve the client secret from your identity provider and store it a file `client_secret`.

+    ```bash
+    kubectl create secret generic \
+      -n openfaas \
+      oauth-client-secret \
+      --from-file client_secret=./client_secret
+    ```

-3. Configure the OpenFaaS deployment
+4. Configure the OpenFaaS deployment

     Add the following to `iam` section in your values.yaml file for the openfaas chart: